pingcap/community/incubator/README.md

 The incubation process will be traced in a working group (see [Woking Group Governance](/working-groups/wg-governance.md).
 Once your proposal is approved, The first order of business is to create a related working group (see [How to create a working group](/working-groups/wg-template.md).

 Regular updates in the process are required as well.
-Features are expected to submit an interim report to [pmc@pingcap.com](mailto:pmc@pingcap.com).
+Features are expected to submit an interim report to the mentor diretly.

 ### Graduation